DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world6.md

 With his body crumbling, the foreign god's hero looked over his subordinates and took a short rest.

-"As for World reincarnation, that rasterrizer is related to it.
+"As for World reincarnation, that rasterizer is related to it.
 Summoning this creature...
 There is someone behind it."